sagemathinc/cocalc/notes/final_push.md

 ---

-- (0:30?) [ ] sagews: handle undo/redo better -- dont' show codes; it just has too much in the undo buffer... but, I wonder if it would be better just to have a nice browser through the past states using the synclog. (?)
+- (0:30?) [ ] sagews: handle undo/redo better -- dont' show codes; it just has too much in the undo buffer...; removed custom cursor handling.
+Current plan: mark some undo steps as "skip", and on undo, do another undo when hit a skip.

 - (0:30?) [ ] sagews: control-o shortcut to open file doesn't work on chromebook, since it is already taken by chrome (control-shift-o works)